Shiven-2007/shivenagarwal-langgraph-mat496/readme.md

 ## Lesson 5: Time travel
 > I learned how we can debug state history with get_state_history, and use forking to execute something else without losing the original branch.
 I modified the code by adding more mathematical operations.

+# Module 4

+## Lesson 1: Parallelization
+> I learned how we can run 2 nodes at the same time and use reducers.
+I modified the code to have a third parallel search.